tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 ## What is Syncing?

-Syncing is a process that creates and updates your inventories to your Tidal Migrations Workspace.
+Syncing is a process that creates and updates your inventories in your Tidal Migrations Workspace.
 This is useful if you would like to update a lot of data across many different records.
-It can also be useful to keep your inventory up to date with an external date source, by continually updating your inventory on a recurring scheudle.
+It can also be useful to keep your inventory up to date with an external date source, by continually updating your inventory on a recurring schedule.

 ## How do I sync my servers?

-{% include note.html content="You will first need to have [Tidal Tools installed and login](https://guides.tidalmg.com/tidal-tools.html) to your Workspace." %}
+{% include note.html content="You will first need to have [Tidal Tools installed and logged in](https://guides.tidalmg.com/tidal-tools.html) to your Workspace." %}

 You can sync any data source with Tidal Migrations by generating a simple JSON document of the data.